-- The contract involves the use of an identified asset this may be explicitly or implicitly identified within the agreement.
-If the supplier has a substantive substitution right, then there is no identified asset. - The Company has the right to obtain substantially all of the economic benefits from the use of the asset throughout the period of use. - The Company has the right to direct the use of the asset i.e., decision making rights in relation to changing how and for what purpose the asset is used.
+- The contract involves the use of an identified asset that may be explicitly or implicitly identified within the agreement.
+If the supplier has a substantive substitution right, then there is no identified asset. - The Company has the right to obtain substantially all of the economic benefits from the use of the asset throughout the period of use.